Murder of Asunta Basterra: Reconstruction

+8:47 pm.
+The father's mobile phone registers a first connection (geolocated near his apartment), as he begins to make several calls to Asunta's mobile phone, to Porto's mobile phone and to the landline at Porto's address.

 8:53 pm.
-The Teo house alarm is switched on again; at that approximate time, a neighbor greets Porto in a car but does not see the girl;
+The Teo house alarm is switched on again; at that approximate time, a neighbor greets Porto as she leaves the villa in her car but does not see the girl;

+9:28 pm.
+A camera from the Galician parliament records the return of Rosario Porto from Teo.

-9:00 pm.
-The father appears on the cameras passing again and again, up to nine times, in front of the lens of the bank branch;
+Between 9:44:36 and 9:06:55 pm the father appears on the cameras passing again and again, up to nine times, in front of the lens of the bank branch;

 9:05 pm.
-Asunta's mobile phone registers one connection, followed by around 20 others to various phones;
+Asunta's mobile phone registers one connection because her father is calling her from his cell phone;

 10:31 pm.
 The parents report Asunta's disappearance at the central police station in Santiago de Compostela;

 0:39 am. (approx.) A neighbor passes by the place where the body was later found without seeing anything unusual;

 1:30 am. (approx.) A young couple find the body of the girl on their way to the parish of Oza;

 1:39 am.
 The Civil Guard is notified that two people reported finding a body;

 7:00 am.
 The body is taken from the scene.

 During the examination of the body, the forensic experts did not take a rectal temperature for fear of destroying or contaminating evidence, as sexual assault was suspected.
 Nor did they take a temperature in any other way, for example in the ear or nasal cavity, nor did they take the ambient temperature, so that the time of death could not be established.
 The body was lying on the slope for almost four hours, and twelve hours in a cold room, before vitreous humour was removed from the eye, another procedure for estimating the time of death, which prevented an accurate calculation.
 The two professors of forensic medicine called by Rosario Porto's defence stated that "the interval established in the autopsy report is not clearly substantiated".